rsm-gh/akbl/README.md

 ## From Packages

-There are packages available at the [Releases](https://codeberg.org/rsm92/akbl/releases) section.
-And they cover the most popular distributions: Debian/Ubuntu, Fedora, Archlinux.
+There are packages available at the [Releases](https://codeberg.org/rsm92/akbl/releases) section, and they cover the most popular distributions: Debian/Ubuntu, Fedora, Archlinux.

 They are based on the stable/official releases, and if you want to install the latest content commit from git,